tlewowski/zurvan/README.md

 overridden by `zurvan`, and this would lead to circular dependencies.
 It is theoretically possible to cache original `setTimeout` in the library and use it as a scheduler, but please do not do this.
 There are enough good Promise libraries delivering what you need (<a href="https://www.npmjs.com/package/bluebird">bluebird</a> for example).

+If there is no `global.Promise` variable in the environment, `zurvan` will attempt to `require('bluebird')`.
+If this fails, user must give his own scheduler via `promiseScheduler` configuration option.
+Warning: if there is no `global.Promise` and `bluebird` can be loaded, `bluebird`'s scheduler will be permanently overridden with `setImmediate`.
+It will be possible to override it again, but `zurvan` will _not_ keep track of the previous scheduler in such case.
+Note that this is mostly important in Node.js 0.10 and virtual environment (without context).
+Again, if this poses a problem, please <a href="https://github.com/Lewerow/zurvan/issues">file an issue</a>.

 If your code does not directly access faked functions (`setTimeout`, `setImmediate` etc.), but caches their original values instead, you need to first require `zurvan`, and later your module that caches the calls (if it's already included due to earlier `require`s, you can reload it by
 <a href="http://stackoverflow.com/questions/9210542/node-js-require-cache-possible-to-invalidate">clearing cache</a>).